alanta/keyvault-ca/test/mTLS/README.md

 Aspire will:
 - ✅ Start Azurite container for Table Storage
-- ✅ Start OCSP Responder on `http://ocsp.localhost:5000`
+- ✅ Start OCSP Responder on `http://localhost:5000`
-- ✅ Start API Server on `https://localhost:7001`
+- ✅ Start API Server with mTLS enabled
-- ✅ Start Client App (runs once and exits)
+- ✅ Start Client App (runs 3 requests with 10-second intervals to demonstrate OCSP caching)
-- ✅ Open Aspire Dashboard at `http://localhost:15888`
+- ✅ Open Aspire Dashboard (URL shown in console output)

-### Step 7: Monitor in Aspire Dashboard
+### Step 8: Monitor in Aspire Dashboard

-Open the Aspire Dashboard at **http://localhost:15888** to see:
+Open the Aspire Dashboard (URL shown in console) to see:

 - **Resources** tab: All running services and their health status
 - **Console Logs** tab: Real-time logs from all services
 - **Traces** tab: OpenTelemetry traces showing the mTLS request flow
 - **Metrics** tab: Performance metrics

-### Step 8: Watch for OCSP Requests
+### Step 9: Watch for OCSP Requests

 In the Aspire Dashboard, select the **ocsp-responder** service to see OCSP requests: